digitranslab/fwego/docs/installation/old-install-on-ubuntu.md

 ```

 If the `reread` or the `update` commands fail, try checking the logs at
-`/var/log/baserow/` - it is possible that another process is listening to one of the
+`/var/log/fwego/` - it is possible that another process is listening to one of the
-ports which would terminate NGINX, or parts of Baserow.
+ports which would terminate NGINX, or parts of Fwego.

 ## HTTPS / SSL Support

-Since you're probably serving private data with Baserow, we strongly encourage to use a
+Since you're probably serving private data with Fwego, we strongly encourage to use a
 SSL certificate to encrypt the traffic between the browser and your server.
 You can do
 that with the following commands.
 We will do that with certbot, which retrieves a SSL
 certificate from the LetsEncrypt Certificate Authority.

-If you're not installing Baserow on a completely new server, you might need to remove
+If you're not installing Fwego on a completely new server, you might need to remove
 previously installed `certbot` binaries from your machine.
 Consult the
 [certbot installation instructions](https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx)
 for more information.